colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 #### Training RBMs (2)

 There are a few methods for training RBMs.
 The one I'll be using is called "Persistent Contrastive Divergence".
-Here's a sketch:
+Here's a pseudocode sketch:

 ```
 initialize $batch_size random visible configurations - call these "fantasy particles"